ctkelley/NotebookSIAMFANL/README.md

 ## Julia Prerequisites

-Since this is an education project, I do not expect the reader to be an expert in Julia, but do expect the reader to be able to understand the codes, play with the algorithms, and wreak havoc.
+Since this is an education project, I do not expect the reader to be an expert in Julia, but do expect her/him to be able to understand the codes, play with the algorithms, and wreak havoc.
 To that end I have tuned the codes for readability by a Julia novice who knows some numerical analysis.
 I made the algorithmic parameters very easy to find.
 As part of this I have sacrificed a lot of abstraction, some generality, and a bit of performance.